CJFariss/Programming-and-Simulation-Methods-for-Computational-Social-Science/README.md

 #### Additional Suggested Readings:
 2. Bolker (Ch.7, *Optimization and all that*)
+3. Cantu ́, Francisco.
+2019.
+“The Fingerprints of Fraud: Evidence from Mexico’s 1988 Presidential Election” *American Political Science Review* 113(3):710-726. https:doi.org/10.1017/S0003055419000285.
-3. Efron and Hastie (Ch.21, *Empirical Bayes Estimation Strategies*).
+4. Efron and Hastie (Ch.21, *Empirical Bayes Estimation Strategies*).
-4. Jones, Maillardet, and Robinson 2014.
+5. Jones, Maillardet, and Robinson 2014.
 (Ch.9 *Numerical accuracy and program efficiency*, Ch.10 *Root-finding*, Ch.11 *Numerical integration*, Ch.12 *Optimisation*, Ch.13 *Systems of ordinary differential equations*).
 <br/>

 ## Day 9: False Discovery and Inference After the Design and Selection of a Model